openlab-at-city-tech/openlab/wp-content/plugins/echo-knowledge-base/readme.txt

 2. Enable the AI features you want (ChatGPT like chatbot, search integration, writing assistance) – they should start working immediately using your existing content.
 3. (Pro) If you have **Echo Knowledge Base Pro**, you can include additional content like pages and posts in the AI’s training data for even better answers.

-*(For more details, see our [AI Integration Guide](https://www.echoknowledgebase.com/documentation/ai-training-data-teach-it-your-business/) in the documentation.)*
+*(For more details, see our [AI Integration Guide](https://www.echoknowledgebase.com/documentation/setup-ai-provider-and-key/) in the documentation.)*

-**Q: What OpenAI / ChatGPT models do you support?
+**Q: What AI models do you support?**
-**A:** We currently support ChatGPT‑compatible models — gpt-5, gpt-5-nano, and gpt-4.1-mini — selected for their strong performance and reliability.
+**A:** We support both OpenAI models (GPT-5, GPT-5-nano, GPT-4.1-mini) and Google Gemini models.
+Gemini models can speed up AI Chat and AI Search by up to 50%, making them an excellent choice for performance-focused deployments.

 ### Support & Updates